Part 4 - Part 3

-The Cerebral Cortex has a Convoluted configuration.
+The Human Cerebral Cortex forms a Convoluted configuration.
 This form consists of Gray Matter, and is thicker in the Human Brain structure than it is in other animals.
-Also, Neurons are more densely packed in the Human Cerebral Cortex than in most other creatures.
+Also, Neurons can be more densely packed in the Human Cerebral Cortex than in most other creatures.

-It is worth noting that a small number of our fellow creature's Brains, such as Whales and Elephants, are not far behind the Human Brain in Neuron density.
+It is worth taking note that a small number of our fellow creature's Brains, such as Elephants and Whales, are not too far behind the Human Brain in Neuron density.

-Accounting for approx forty percent of the Brain mass weight-wise, the Cerebral Cortex is subdivided into areas and labeled with their own designation of Cortex.
+Accounting for approximately forty percent of the Brain mass weight-wise, the Cerebral Cortex is subdivided into areas, and labeled with their own designation of Cortex.

-These subdivisions are designated according to their currently detected function, such as Motor Cortex, or Visual Cortex.
+Subdivisions are designated according to their currently determined function, such as Motor Cortex, or Visual Cortex.

-Not always appreciated as such by some members of our species, the Cerebral Cortex is considered to be the seat of intelligent behavior.
-This absorbing component of our Brain has connections, via our Nervous System, to all parts of our Body.
+Not always appreciated as such, by certain members of our species, the Cerebral Cortex is considered to be the seat of Intelligent Behavior.
+This absorbing component of our Brain has connections, via our Central Nervous System, to every part of our Body.

-Our Mini Brain, the Cerebellum, resides comfortably just beneath the Occipital Lobe.
+Our so called Mini Brain, the Cerebellum, resides comfortably just beneath the Occipital Lobe.
 One of the four cerebral lobes of our main Brain structure.

-With connections to the Pons Varolii, Medulla Oblongata, and our Cerebral Cortex, the Cerebellum is involved in all voluntary muscle movement, via sensory feedback.
+With communications to the Pons Varolii, Medulla Oblongata, and our Cerebral Cortex, Cerebellum activity is involved in Voluntary Muscle Movement, via sensory feedback.

 The Cerebellum maintains bodily equilibrium, that is, our physical balance, by subconsciously coordinating muscle movement.